 In a slow motion explosion, New York disappears in front of our very eyes, from Dada to Nini, in just 100 years.

-New York is under a Maori Spell by Cabaret Voltaire that takes us on a voyage to the other side of the puddle.
+In the Mpala Tano series, New York is under the Cabaret Voltaire Maori Spell, and takes us on a voyage to the other side of the puddle.